tarikmaljanovic/OSShell/README.txt

 Any challenges you encountered along the way:
 This assigned was challaning in a way that made us go into details for each implementation.
-The basics such as: prompt and shell colours didn't impose a challange such as the implementation of the assigned commands and system calls, since it required us to actually reasearch and understand the commands/ system calls.
+The basics such as: prompt and shell colours didn't impose a challange such as the implementation of piping, tokens, and system calls, since it required us to actually reasearch and understand the commands, system calls, and C functions.